VoidIsNoLongerHere/Dad-Bot/README.md

 This is Dad Bot.
 A dumb Discord.js bot that I have no idea why I made.

-To install clone this repository, run npm i, then node bot.js.
+To install:
+1. Clone this repository
+2. Add your bot token in replace of Ms-SafeToken-abcdefghijklmnopqrstuvwxyz1234567890
+3. Run npm i
+4. Node bot.js.